alefore/weblog/ten-years-of-edge.md

 #### Acceptance

 I have to understand and accept when a burst is coming to its conclusion.
-Some things seem implausibly difficult today but they may become trivial in the future.
+**Things seem implausibly difficult today may become trivial in the future**.
 I find this very encouraging.

 #### Document Potential Improvements

-Documenting my ideas for potential improvements helps me by making it easier to find appropriately sized chunks of work, depending on where I am in the burst-pause cycle.
+Documenting my ideas for potential improvements helps me: it makes it easier to find appropriately sized chunks of work, depending on where I am in the burst-pause cycle.

 I leave many "TODO" notes in the code